Jamiel Chagra: Murder of Judge John H. Wood

 Both Harrelson and Chagra's brother Joe were implicated in the assassination.
 Joe Chagra testified against the other defendants in exchange for pleading guilty to murder-conspiracy with a maximum sentence of ten years in a plea-bargain deal, and with an agreement that he would not testify against his brother Jimmy in a separate trial.
 Joe Chagra's defense reportedly attempted to plead guilty to a lesser offense of conspiring to obstruct justice instead.
 Charles Harrelson got two consecutive life terms plus 5 years, Harrelson's wife Jo Ann got 25 years and Jimmy Chagra's wife Elizabeth was also sent to prison for 30 years for delivering the payout money.
-Jimmy Chagra was acquitted of the murder of Judge Wood in front of Judge William S. Sessions, future director of the FBI, although he was found guilty of obstructing justice and conspiring to smuggle drugs.
-Chagra's lawyer in the case was Oscar Goodman, future Mayor of Las Vegas and prosecutors included Assistant United States Attorney Sidney Powell.
+Jimmy Chagra was acquitted of the murder of Wood in front of Judge William S. Sessions, future director of the FBI, although he was found guilty of obstructing justice and conspiring to smuggle drugs.
+Chagra's lawyer in the case was Oscar Goodman, future Mayor of Las Vegas.

-In a deal with the federal government, Jimmy Chagra admitted to his role in the murder of Judge Wood and the attempted murder of Assistant United States Attorney James Kerr.
+In a deal with the federal government, Jimmy Chagra admitted to his role in the murder of Wood and the attempted murder of Assistant United States Attorney James Kerr.
 He reportedly did this in order to have his wife, Elizabeth, released early.
 His wife was never released and she died in custody of ovarian cancer at age 41.
 Joe Chagra served six and a half years in prison (of his ten-year sentence) and was released.
 He died from injuries resulting from an automobile accident that occurred on December 6, 1996.

-At the time, the case of Judge Wood's murder was described as "the most extensive [investigation by the FBI] since President Kennedy's murder in 1963."
+At the time, the case of Wood's murder was described as "the most extensive [investigation by the FBI] since President John F. Kennedy's murder in 1963."
 It was otherwise described as "one of the most intense investigations in the annals of the FBI".
 Jurors heard hours worth of tape recordings and more than 500 pages of documents were presented.
 The FBI conducted more than 30,000 interviews related to the case and in total collected more than 500,000 pieces of information.
 The investigation cost more than $11 million.